rezarahimian/docs/multiple_withdrawal.rst

     *Figure 12: Suggested ERC20 API Change for approve method*

 In order to use this new method, smart contracts have to update their codes to provide three parameters instead of current two, otherwise any ``approve`` call will throw an exception.
 Moreover, one more call is required to read current allowance value and pass it to the new ``approve`` method.
 New events need to be added to ERC20 specification to log an approval events with four arguments.
 For backward compatibility reasons, both three-arguments and new four-arguments events have to be logged.
-All of these changes makes this token contract incompatible with deployed smart contracts and wallets.
-Hence, it could not be a viable solution.
+All of these changes makes this token contract incompatible with deployed smart contracts and software wallets.
+Hence, it could not be considered as viable solution.

 Proposed solution
 *****************